karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Command/CommandInterface/run.md

 Return values
 ================

-Returns int.
+Returns mixed.
-The exit status.
+If an int is returned, it should be assumed to be the exit status.
-If null, 0 should be assumed.
+If no value is returned, 0 should be assumed (meaning exit status=0, meaning the program executed correctly).
+Other return value types might be added in the future